parcel-bundler/website/src/configuration/package-json.md

 #### `main` / `module` / `browser`

+{% warning %}

+These fields are intended for libraries, a [custom target](#custom-targets) requires less boilerplate for building webapps.

+{% endwarning %}

-These are common fields used by other tools as well,
+These are fields that are used by Node (or other tools) for module resolution as well.
+These are the **output** paths for your bundles.

 {% sample %}
 {% samplefile "package.json" %}